 You can do it by adding one more question:

-If you get 40% or more people saying they are going to be very disappointed if your product disappears, this means there is a strong market for you and you can plan growth.
+If 40% or more people are saying they are going to be very disappointed once your product disappears, this means the market is strong, and you can plan growth.

 #3 Customer Effort Score (CES)